UrkiMimi/heckdocs/docs/vivify/getting-started-with-vivify.md

             }
             ```

+!!! warning
+    Beat Saber applies a constant post-processing effect that **converts alpha to bloom**.
+If your model appears normal in the editor, but pure glowing white in-game, your shader is likely outputting an alpha of 1.
+Make sure to use a Beat Saber compatible shader or that your own shader is not outputting an alpha if you do not want it to glow.

+    If necesssary, the bloom effect can be disabled using [SetCameraProperty](events.md#setcameraproperty), though this is not recommended because the will break other shaders that may rely on this effect, such as notes, walls, sabers, lighting, and ui.

 ## Creating an asset bundle

 (Optional) See [Unity Asset Bundle Browser tool](https://docs.unity3d.com/2019.4/Documentation/Manual/AssetBundles-Browser.html).
 This tool allows you to browse the contents of